-Deployments such as the 2,000~km Beijing-Shanghai QKD link and further extensions of the China QKD Network~\cite{china_general, China-Network} as well as the 4,600~km long QKD space segment~\cite{china_satelite} have demonstrated the feasibility of quantum secured backbone networks.
-Other examples demonstrate the penetration of these technologies in specific niches, such as the ability of the Hefei quantum network to efficiently encrypt the institutional telephone traffic~\cite{hefei} or the efforts in Bristol to securely transport subscriber databases in 5G~\cite{bristol}.

-Since 2019, a broad effort is underway to establish the European Quantum Communications Infrastructure (EuroQCI), a pan-European quantum network based on the results of several projects funded by Quantum Flagship~\cite{web_quantum_flagship} and Digital Europe~\cite{web_dep} research programmes, among others.
-Examples of these projects are OpenQKD~\cite{web_openqkd}, CIVIQ~\cite{web_civiq}, and the current QSNP~\cite{web_qsnp}, which strongly contribute to results discussed in this paper.
-Currently, there are several efforts to deploy quantum communication infrastructures (QCI) in Europe.
+Furthermore, since 2019, a broad effort is underway to establish the European Quantum Communications Infrastructure (EuroQCI), a pan-European quantum network focused on secure communications.
+Currently, several efforts are underway to deploy quantum communication infrastructures (QCI) in Europe.
 A list of these can be found in~\cite{petrus}.